sapiens/blog/_posts/2016-3-2-ado-net-manual-mapping.md

 The results were pretty much what I've expect them to be:

 * manualy mapping to a POCO is between 80-100%+ faster than code generated
-* manualy mapping to an anonymous object is similar to the POCO use case
+* manualy mapping to an anonymous object (projection) is similar to the previous case
 * manualy mapping to dynamic is ~50% **slower** than code generated.

 Yes, it's _faster_ to use SqlFu to map to dynamic, but that's not the point.
 In fairness, when doing dynamic mappings, we're cheating a bit, by using specially crafted objects.However, the interested part wasn't this.
 The interesting part was transforming the relative numbers to absolute numbers.